 Know when to stop walking.
 Heat, sickness, dehydration, heart attack & stroke can strike walkers of any age.
 Learn the symptoms and be aware.

-It is an ACC requirement that all clubs keep an incident book for recording any accidents that occur to members.
+It is an ACC requirement that all clubs report any serious accidents that occur to members.

-If you have a fall or accident that causes any injury while out on your walks or runs, please record it in the book and report to a committee member upon your return to the clubrooms.
+If you have a fall or accident that causes any injury while out on your walks or runs, please record it on an incident form and report to a committee member upon your return to the clubrooms.